nixworks/public/news/2010/10/11/README.md

 _Context: Anantapur, Srikantam, Telugu Desam_

 ### [Afghanistan:Afghan President Hamid Karzai confirms holding unofficial talks with Taliban "for quite some time" in order to end the nine-year war. ](/news/2010/10/11/afghanistan-pafghan-president-hamid-karzai-confirms-holding-unofficial-talks-with-taliban-for-quite-some-time-in-order-to-end-the-nine-yea.md)
-_Context: Afghan, Afghanistan President, Hamid Karzai, Taliban, War in Afghanistan (2001–present)_
+_Context: Afghanistan, Afghanistan President, Hamid Karzai, Taliban, War in Afghanistan (2001–present)_

 ### [The Indian Army says that nearly 40 militants have been killed by security forces during 25 infiltration attempts in Indian-controlled Kashmir from across the border in the last two months. ](/news/2010/10/11/the-indian-army-says-that-nearly-40-militants-have-been-killed-by-security-forces-during-25-infiltration-attempts-in-indian-controlled-kashm.md)
 _Context: Indian Army, Kashmir_